piku235/JungiThemeBundle/Resources/doc/theme-tags.md

 Theme tags
 ==========

 The goal of the JungiThemeBundle are the mostly theme tags.
-They takes the information role and can be used for searching and grouping themes.
-They are mandatory for adaptive themes ([Adaptive Web Design](https://github.com/piku235/JungiThemeBundle/tree/master/Resources/doc/awd.md)) and they should be used in each theme but they are not required.
+They can be used for searching and grouping themes.
+They are mandatory for adaptive themes ([Adaptive Web Design](https://github.com/piku235/JungiThemeBundle/tree/master/Resources/doc/awd.md)).

 Built-in tags
 -------------